SpoofTrackBench: Interpretable AI for Spoof-Aware UAV Tracking and Benchmarking: Experiments, Results and Discussion

 \subsection{Spoof-Type Impact on Cluster Integrity}

-Table \ref{tab:spoof_impact} demonstrates the performances of GNN and JPDA for all spoof types, whose distinct clustering behaviors can be described as follows: \begin{itemize} \item \textbf{Drift Spoofs}: Cause gradual trajectory bending, leading to delayed cluster splitting and subtle assignment drift. \item \textbf{Ghost Spoofs}: Generate phantom detections that infiltrate clusters, triggering early confusion and tracker instability. \item \textbf{Mirror Spoofs}: Create symmetrical echoes that challenge spatial models, often producing mirrored clusters with high affinity misgroupings. \end{itemize}
+Table \ref{tab:spoof_impact} demonstrates the performances of GNN and JPDA trackers across all spoof types, each exhibiting distinct clustering behaviors.
+1) \textbf{Drift Spoofs}: Induce gradual trajectory bending, resulting in delayed cluster separation and subtle assignment drift.
+2) \textbf{Ghost Spoofs}: Generate phantom detections that infiltrate clusters, triggering early confusion and tracker instability.
+3) \textbf{Mirror Spoofs}: Create symmetrical echoes that challenge spatial models, often producing mirrored clusters with high affinity misgroupings.
+These observations highlight the unique failure modes introduced by different spoofing strategies and underscore the importance of spoof-aware evaluation in resilient tracking pipelines.
 GNN’s affinity-based graph edges partially resolve ghost confusion but can misassign in drift and mirror cases.
 JPDA maintains cluster purity longer during drift but is prone to ghost contamination.
 This underscores the need for spoof-specific tracker evaluation rather than generic benchmarking.